SEDERS FOR YOU

 I created an altered Haggadah: when there was a Brazilian or Portuguese custom for the prayers, we performed it; I rewrote the 10 plagues, counting the horrors of the Inquisition; a new Dayenu, giving honor to those who kept customs alive over 500 yrs; etc. My wife and I played the roles of, and dressed as, Queen Isabella and King Ferdinand.
 We also served foods aligned with the Crypto-Jews theme: salsa for the dips, gazpacho soup, chicken mole.

-Crypto Haggadah Crypto Readings
+Download the Crypto Haggadah and the Crypto Readings

-An Egyptian archeological seder
+An Egyptian Archeological Seder

 The room was decorated with hundreds of poster copies of Egyptian tombs and statues, hieroglyphs and, yes, a 5-foot high inflatable sarcophagus.
 The hosts were dressed as Pharaoh and Queen.
 We sang the themed parody, Walk like an Egyptian (in song parodies below), and transformed Bill Cosby's "Noah" skit into a Moses skit, with Cosby's voice now answering commands from a newly scripted God of the Exodus.
 (Download new Moses skit audio or text).
 The skit played while a bush burned in our fireplace.

 Does the conventional timeline of Egypt conform to archeological evidence?
 Was Ramesses II really the Pharaoh of the Slavery and the Exodus?
 (No.) Is there evidence of the Joseph's settlement in the Nile Delta, the path through the Red Sea, chariots and the whole lot?
-For these questions, our Egyptian Archeological seder followed issues and evidence described in David Rohl's book Pharaohs and Kings (also published as A Test of Time) and a video Exodus Revealed: Search of the Red Sea Crossing, (ISBN 1-56855-735-3.
+For these questions, our Egyptian Archeological Seder followed issues and evidence described in David Rohl's book Pharaohs and Kings (also published as A Test of Time) and a video Exodus Revealed: Search of the Red Sea Crossing, (ISBN 1-56855-735-3.
 Distributed by Questar, Box 11345, Chicago 60611 800-844-8422).

-Leaders Guide Participant Readings
+Download the Leaders Guide and Participant Readings

 The Aliyot Seder

-The Aliyot Seder Haggadah (download below) explored the lives and contributions of the early Jewish pioneers (Chalutzim) - eg, the story of the Exodus from Europe to early Palestine.
+The Aliyot Seder Haggadah (download below) explores the lives and contributions of the early Jewish pioneers (Chalutzim) - eg, the story of the Exodus from Europe to early Palestine.
 We discuss the people behind the establishment of modern Hebrew (Ben-Yehuda), the idea of Zionism (Herzl), its Labor movement (Aharon Gordon) and the first Jewish Legion (Jabotinsky), to the poet Rachel working on the Galilee, the establishment of Hadassah (Szold) and Israel's most famous Prime Minister (Ben-Gurion).

 We also included a lot of the music of the time period or of its themes.
 We also had a funny play on how the 10 plagues were chosen.
-The readings may take 1-1/2 hrs.
+The readings might take 1-1/2 hrs.

 Our decorations included copies of vintage posters of early Zionism and its pioneers.

-Aliyot Haggadah
+Download the Aliyot Haggadah

 Seder Highlights

-The Seder Highlights Haggadah (download below) celebrated our 30th different-each-year seder, with selected highlights from past seders.
-We had over 50 (stuffed animal) frogs drop out of our skylight in a funny enactment of the Plague of Frogs; we staged a "sacrifice" of a stuffed animal lamb, held upside down on a spit suspended over (dry ice) steam pouring out of a cauldron; we acted a funny skit from friend Fred Kaimann about Pharaoh talking with each of the 10 plagues; we sang songs of freedom, song parodies based on Beatles music, songs from Disney's Prince of Egypt, and favorites of our own parodies below; we explored different depictions of the 4 Sons from Noam Zion's A Different Night; and played games based on different language translations of the 4 Questions.
+The Seder Highlights Haggadah (download below) celebrated our 30th different-each-year Seder, with selected highlights from past Seders.
+We had over 50 (stuffed animal) frogs drop out of our skylight in a funny enactment of the Plague of Frogs; we staged a "sacrifice" of a stuffed animal lamb, held upside down on a spit suspended over (dry ice) steam pouring out of a cauldron; we acted a funny skit from friend Fred Kaimann about Pharaoh talking with each of the 10 plagues; we sang songs of freedom, song parodies based on Beatles music, songs from Disney's Prince of Egypt, and favorites of our own parodies below; we explored different depictions of the 4 Sons from Noam Zion's A Different Night; and played Passover games based on different language translations of the 4 Questions.

 It has been our tradition to ask an initial question of each participant: what's a favorite Passover memory; who was an influential person in your life; relate a joyous event in your life that you're thankful for; who would play the role of Pharaoh / Moses in your life; what songs are especially meaningful to you; how would you react if faced with the prospect of leaving home (Exodus/Explusion/Holocaust/Immigration).
 This time, participants brought their own questions, which other participants answered.

-XXX Highlights Haggadah
+Download the XXX Highlights Haggadah

 The Inverse Seder

-Of course, running the seder completely backwards isn't feasible, but we played with an idea of a reverse seder in several ways.
-In our reverse seder, the Afikomen gradually appears, with a nod toward modern quantum mechanics; the Dayenu is even more humble; we observe one example of how the Haggadah has grown over time; and the animals in Chad Gadya come back to life!
-Oddly, a reversed seder puts some activities close to their original location in the seder.
+Of course, running the Seder completely backwards isn't feasible, but we played with an idea of a reverse Seder in several ways.
+In our reverse Seder, the Afikomen gradually appears, with a nod toward modern quantum mechanics; the Dayenu is even more humble; we observe one example of how the Haggadah has grown over time; and the animals in Chad Gadya come back to life!
+Oddly, a reversed Seder puts some activities close to their original location in the Seder.

-As Seder means "order," and as this was a very disorderly seder according to traditional guidelines, this was the un-Seder, so to speak.
+As Seder means "order," and as this was a very disorderly Seder according to traditional guidelines, this was the un-Seder, so to speak.

-General outline for an Un-Seder
+Download the general outline for an Un-Seder

 The Green Stamps / Slavery Seder

-This seder had fun, pop quizes throughout the evening.
-We gave out replicas of S&H Green Stamps for good answers, which were pasted in a "Book of Redemption"!! (stamps and Redemption Book - easy-to-use stamp glue).
-The quizes were keyed to everyone's interests - sports, music, Seder trivia, whatever - and stamps rewarded good participation (leading Birkat, finding the Afikomen, etc).
+This Seder had fun, pop quizes throughout the evening.
+We gave out replicas of S&H Green Stamps for good answers, which were pasted in a "Book of Redemption"(!)
+Stamps and Redemption BookEasy-to-use stamp glue.
+The quizes were keyed to everyone's interests – sports, music, Seder trivia, whatever - and stamps rewarded good participation (leading Birkat, finding the Afikomen, etc).

 As people entered, they saw their own pictures mounted on sticks along the tables - many pictures were crossed out.
 Came time for the plagues, we revealed that the crossed out pictures represented the first-born within our guests.
 This dramatized the devastation and disaster brought on by the Plague of Killing of the First-Born Egyptians.